andrews1022/react-typescript-project-setup/gatsby/builder-io-starter.md

 - Use TypeScript
 - Use Styled Components
-- Deploy to Netlify
+- Deployment to Netlify
 - Continuous Deployment with Builder.io and Netlify

-## Builder.io Setup
+## Builder.io Setup Pt.
+1

-- Create a free account with Builder.io [here](https://builder.io/signup) first if you don't already have one
+- Go sign up on Builder.io and create an account [here](https://builder.io/signup) if you don't already have one
+  - For any subsequent visits, you can go to your Builder Dashboard [here](https://builder.io/content)
-- Once in your dashboard, click "Create a new Builder space" and give it a name
+- Once logged in, select `Create a new Builder space`
+  - Give it a name, then click `Create`
+- In a new tab, go to the GitHub starter page [here](https://github.com/andrews1022/builder-io-gatsby-starter)
-- Optional: Click this [link](https://builder.io/fork-sample-org) to generate some basic starter content for your space
+  - Click on this [link](https://builder.io/fork-sample-org) to generate some starting models and content

 ## GitHub Setup